jcalpickard/jcalpickard.github.io/index.md

 - **Co-founded a research company:** Partnered with public and private-sector clients to investigate the diverse contexts in which technologies are imagined, designed, used, and controlled.
 - **Taught observational methods:** Developed and delivered courses and training on ethnographic fieldwork, observational research, and qualitative methods for studying sociotechnical systems and online communities.
 - **Facilitated workshops:** Designed and led participatory workshops with diverse stakeholders, using creative, experimental, and collaborative techniques to explore complex issues.
-- **Participated in a collaborative prototyping residency:** Joined an interdisciplinary team at MediaLab Matadero to conduct exploratory research and prototyping on artificial intelligence and human-machine intimacy.
+- **Participated in collaborative prototyping:** Joined an interdisciplinary team at MediaLab Matadero to conduct exploratory research and prototyping on artificial intelligence and human-machine intimacy.
-- **Conducted fieldwork in Gujarat:** Carried out ethnographic research on the [cultural politics of infrastructure](phd.md), with implications for policymaking and urban planning.
+- **Conducted long-term fieldwork:** Carried out ethnographic research on the [cultural politics of infrastructure in Gujarat](phd.md), with implications for policymaking and urban planning.

 These experiences (and others) instilled a deep appreciation for creative, cross-disciplinary inquiry.
-Today, I am at my happiest working with others to decipher complex or uncertain situations, with a particular focus on:
+Today, I am happiest working with others to decipher complex or uncertain situations, with a particular focus on:

 - **Appropriate technology:** Low-tech, decentralised technologies, tailored to specific contexts and user needs.
 - **Communities of practice:** The dynamics of practical knowledge development and dissemination within groups.